 Back to index of guitar tablature pages by Donald Sauter.

-Here we have the Carnival of Venice (Fantaisie Variee sur la Carneval de Venise, Op.
+Here is the Carnival of Venice (Fantaisie Variee sur le Carneval de Venise, Op.
 5) by Marco Aurelio Zani de Ferranti presented in tablature.
 The complete work consists of an Introduction, Theme, five Variations, and a Finale.
 The justification for the use of tablature is that Zani de Ferranti wrote the work for a guitar tuned to an E major chord.

 Carnival of Venice (pdf file with nice graphic tablature)